If you are looking for the best places to grab a pint or hard to find bottle of beer in Toronto, then here is the list for you!

 488 College St. twitter.com/SmokelessJoe

 Once the quaintest little smoke-free basement bar in Toronto, Smokeless moved to College Street this year.
 They’re in an area near Kensington Market, which is fast becoming the best beer area in Toronto.
 More space means Smokeless Joe can now offer more beers on tap and keep a fresh, inspired list of bottles ready from around the world.
 Their new location maintains that friendly feeling, where couples, friends or solo beer lovers are all welcome.
-They feature a new cask ale every Sunday and have a fine selection of oysters to enjoy with your craft beers.
+Note: Sadly, Smokeless Joe’s closed down in October 2013 as the owner (Joe) has had to focus on some health issues instead of running a bar.
+Thankfully many more beer bars still exist in the city.

 The Only Cafe